For more information call

 Cleaning mould the right way: 3 steps for landlords

-As a conscientious landlord, ensuring the health and well-being of your tenants is always a priority.
+Ensuring the health and well-being of your tenants is the priority of any conscientious landlord.
 One critical aspect of maintaining a safe and habitable living environment is addressing the presence of mould promptly and effectively.

 Let’s go through the three essential steps to take when a tenant reports a mould problem.
-If you’re unsure how to confirm the presence of mould, check out our black mould guide.
+Check out our black mould guide if you’re unsure how to confirm the presence of mould.

 These steps are in line with the latest government guidance and will ensure that you are complying with all UK legislation.